 Before adding a certificate to a certificate store in Keyfactor Command, you must approve an orchestrator to handle the store and create a record for the store in Keyfactor Command.
-See Orchestrator Management on page 448 and Certificate Store Operations on page 357.
+See Orchestrator Management on page 451 and Certificate Store Operations on page 360.

-Tip: The following permissions (see Security Overview on page 567) are required to use this feature:
+Tip: The following permissions (see Security Overview on page 570) are required to use this feature: Certificates: Read Certificates: Download with Private Key

-Certificates: Download with Private Key Certificate Store Management: Read Certificate Store Management: Schedule
+Certificate Store Management: Read Certificate Store Management: Schedule

 Permissions for certificates and certificate stores can be set at either the global or certificate collection and certificate store container level.
-See Certificate Permissions and Container Permissions in the Keyfactor Command Reference Guide for more information about global vs collection and container permissions.
+See Certificate Permissions on page 584 and Container Permissions on page 587 for more information about global vs collection and container permissions.